5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/README.md

 The **ACPI_SMC_PlatformPlugin** provides support for ACPI and the System Management Controller (SMC).
 It allows macOS to interact with the SMC and access information about the hardware components it controls.
 It loads `AppleIntelCPUPowerManagement.kext`, which handles the actual ACPI CPU Power Management.

 The **X86PlatformPlugin** provides support for the x86 architecture on Apple computers.
-It allows the operating system to interact with the hardware components of the system such as the processor, memory, and nainboard.
+It allows the operating system to interact with the hardware components of the system such as the processor, memory, and mainboard.

 In summary, the ACPI_SMC_PlatformPlugin kext is used to manage hardware components in the system through the SMC, while the X86PlatformPlugin kext is used to interact with x86-based hardware components in the system.